 While fermenting vegetables does not require a lot of specialized equipment, using the appropriate equipment can make all the difference when getting started.
 From a good chopping knife to the right fermentation vessel, you'll want to pick equipment to fit your needs.
 When choosing your fermentation equipment and supplies, consider your options carefully.
 Some of our favorites are the Masontops fermentation supplies, which conveniently pair with regular-mouth and wide-mouth mason jars.
 They are available on their own or as part of Cultures for Health's DIY Fermented Vegetable Kits.

-2. PREPARE THE THE FERMENTED VEGETABLES
+2. PREPARING THE FERMENTED VEGGIES

 There are several ways to prepare the vegetables for fermenting: grating, shredding, chopping, slicing, or leaving whole.
 How you choose to prepare your vegetables is a personal choice, though some vegetables are better suited for leaving whole, while others ferment better when shredded or grated.